“Mathematics is the language with which God has written the universe.”

 Our maths curriculum design is based on principles derived from evidence through cognitive science:

-In addition to the principles, we also understand that learning is invisible in the short term and that sustained mastery takes time.
+In addition to these principles, we also understand that learning is invisible in the short term and that sustained mastery takes high-quality teaching, sufficient coverage, time and effective practice .
+Therefore, maths in our school includes 3 timetabled slots a day for allocated teaching and practice: –

 In Early Years Foundation Stage (EYFS), maths is one of the four specific areas.
 The Early Learning Goals for maths are: